microsoft/mona-saas/docs/faq.md

 This design prevents outside actors from either spoofing the subscription details or reading the subscription details since you need both pieces of information (the base storage URL and the `_sub` parameter value) in order to access the information.

-> You can disable this functionality by setting the `Deployment:SendSubscriptionDetailsToPurchaseConfirmationPage` configuration value to `false`.
+> This functionality is enabled by default.
+You can disable it by setting the `Deployment:SendSubscriptionDetailsToPurchaseConfirmationPage` configuration value to `false` and restarting the web app.